GlenLohja/bb-task/README.md

    cd frontend
    npm install
    ```
-2. Start the development server:
+2. Start the development server (Keep django backend running for the calculator to work):
    ```sh
    npm start
    ```